aws/amazon-chime-sdk-js/guides/10_Video_Processor.md

 `processingLatencyTooHigh` will be called when the execution of processors slows the frame rate down by at least half.

 ### VideoFrameBuffer
 `VideoFrameBuffer` is an abstract interface that can be implemented to represent images or video sources.
-It is required to implement `asCanvasImageSource` to return `CanvasImageSource` and optionally, developers could implement `asCanvasElement` or `asTransferable` to facilitate processing algorithm to work with [HTMLCanvasElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement) or [Worker](https://developer.mozilla.org/en-US/docs/Web/API/Worker/Worker) respectively.
+It is required to implement `asCanvasImageSource` to return `CanvasImageSource`; optionally, developers can implement `asCanvasElement` or `asTransferable` to facilitate processing algorithm to work with [HTMLCanvasElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement)s or [Worker](https://developer.mozilla.org/en-US/docs/Web/API/Worker/Worker)s respectively.

 ### VideoFrameProcessor

 `VideoFrameProcessor` represents a processing stage.
 Internally,  processors are executed in a completely serial manner.
 Each pass will finish before the next pass begins.
 The input `VideoFrameBuffer`s are the video sources.
 Changing the property of buffers such as resizing will likely modify properties of the video sources and should be performed with care.

-### Build a simple processor
+### Building a simple processor

 The following example shows how to build a basic processor to resize the video frames.
+We first define an implementation of `VideoFrameProcessor`:

 ```typescript
 class VideoResizeProcessor implements VideoFrameProcessor {